 Tomita’s directorial debut, Lolita, was an experimental multimedia theater piece, combining acting, dancing, music and film.
 It premiered in July 2003 and has been featured at the Moving Picture Theater Festival at the Los Angeles Theatre Center, Caught Between at The Iver Theater and Hysterica at Open Fist Theater.
 The work Wide Eyes Open, expressing world peace in dance and text, premiered in Barcelona and Madrid in 2005.
 In fall 2007 Tomita expand her talent to direct a play My Werewolf, written by John Schneider and originally performed at Theater X. Her innovative multimedia take on this play was a collaboration with composer Akira Rabelaiy and sound artist Andy Haye.
 My Werewolf was well received by the Los Angeles Times and was chosen as a Pick of the Week.
 Her choreography work Water from the Moon II premiered in 2007 New Perspectives at the El Portal Theater.
 Tomita had the opportunity to create the multimedia piece Musk in 2009, with political poet Steven Connell, for a fundraiser to support victims of sexual violence and to promote a humanitarian organization Pave.

 Passing on her knowledge of the arts and ballet to young and talented dancers continues to be an enriching experience for her.
-Currently Tomita is a faculty member of the WAC/Dance department, and director for musical theater in dance for the U.S. Performing Arts Camp and UCLA TFT Summer Institute.
-She is also an instructor at Legacy Dance Academy, Born to Play Production, and the Edge Performing Arts, and runs a summer workshop in Tokyo.
+From 2010-2014, Tomita was the director for musical theater in dance for the U.S. Performing Arts Camp and UCLA TFT Summer Institute.
+Currently, she is a faculty member of the WAC/Dance department and the UCLA TFT Musical Theater High School Institute, and an instructor at Legacy Dance Academy, Born to Play Production, and the Edge Performing Arts.